 The Company holds Loans Receivable at amortised cost in line with their classification as loans and receivables under IAS 39.
 Amortised cost is calculated using the effective interest method, which allocates interest income/expense over the relevant year by applying the effective interest rate to the carrying amount of the asset.
-The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument to the net carrying amount of the financial instrument.
+The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument to the net carrying amount of the financial instrument to the net carrying amount of the financial instrument.